oyyd/nysocks/README.md

 Nysocks binds [kcp](https://github.com/skywind3000/kcp) and [libuv](https://github.com/libuv/libuv) to provide a tcp tunnel in nodejs.

-    Nysocks is in early version.
+    Nysocks is in an early stage.
 Please submit PRs or issues to help us improve it if you like it!

 Proxy tests from a Linode instance(Tokyo 2, JP) where 10% packet loss always happens when trasmission data from to China mainland: